Five Items You Should Check Before You Buy Travel Insurance

 There is no one-size-fits-all travel insurance product.
-Finding the best travel insurance package for you depends on your needs as well as your budget.
+Finding the best travel insurance package depends on your needs as well as your budget.
 The more coverage you need for your insurance policy, the more expensive it gets.

 To start, you would normally need protection for lost baggage or luggage, medical fees for injuries or repatriation in case of death abroad.
 If you think you need additional coverage during your trip, ask your travel insurance company about the best way to maximise coverage according to your budget.
 In this post-Covid world, you certainly would want to get travel insurance to protect yourself from anything that can happen while you’re traveling.

 No matter what kind of travel insurance package you get, make sure you take note of the following considerations to help you with your buying decision.

 You might have other insurance like a health plan that covers some of the health-related incidents that may happen to you during your trip.
 If you could opt out of this coverage in your travel insurance policy and save, do so and save yourself some money.

 Check if the company is connected to affiliates abroad so that you can easily get help you in case you find in a travel emergency outside the country.

 Ensure that you are eligible for travel insurance.
 Age, type of travel and period of travel all play a part.
 Also make sure that for the specific trip you’re going to do, your travel insurance will cover everything you need.

 4. Read through fine print

 Check for exclusions or the incidents that your insurance company may not cover any possible untoward incident that may happen to you while out of the country.
 See which activities are not covered by the policy as well as incidents, such as natural death or suicide, that will not be covered in the event that they occur during travel.Some insurers allow you to cancel with a refund but charge a fee while other insurers may only allow you to cancel within a certain time period.
 If you have bought an annual plan, the refund will likely be pro-rated.

 Find out how you can contact your insurance company via phone, e-mail, fax, or any other means of communication so that you can contact the insurance company easily in the event of an emergency.